MkDay/Post-Collection/JavaScript-preventDefault()-Does-it-work-as-its-name-suggests?-Post.md

 ```

-So it seems before use `.preventDefault()` for any event you need to know whether the event is `cancelable` (or not a read-only property) or not.
-If it is not cancelable you cannot use `.preventDefault()` with it.
+So it seems before using `.preventDefault()` to cancel any event, you should find out whether the *event* is `cancelable` or not.
+If it is not cancelable, you cannot use `.preventDefault()` to cancel it.

 Okay, how do we check if it is cancelable or not?

 #### Check whether an event is cancelable or not - *Event.cancelable*

-The `Event.cancelable` property returns true if the event is cancelable otherwise returns false.
+The `Event.cancelable` property returns true if the *event* is cancelable otherwise returns false.

 ```javascript